 EPI 227 (M. Whooley, Director)

 Thursday Mornings, 11:00 AM -12:15 PM

 Trainees will learn the nuts and bolts of beginning a clinical research career, including choosing projects and mentors, managing time, writing papers, and obtaining grants.
 Advice will also be offered for subsequent negotiating for jobs and for getting promoted.
 Scholars receive a broad introduction to different types of clinical research careers from leaders in academia, public health, government, non-profit foundations and the biotechnology industry.
-By the end of the course, trainees prepare a curriculum vitae in University of California format and develop a detailed career plan to review with their mentors.
+By the end of the course, trainees prepare a curriculum vitae in University of California format and develop a detailed career plan.